 - The topics atomic structure and chemical bonding are straightforward and should be studied from the basic books.

 - You can expect numerical problems in the sections solid-state chemistry and gaseous state.

 - Other topics where you need to practice numerical problems are thermodynamics, chemical kinetics, photochemistry and electrochemistry.

 - It is recommended that you study the section coordination chemistry as lengthy questions can be expected from it.

-- Paper II mainly covers organic chemistry.
-It is scoring because of more numericals, factual questions, and objective questions.
+- Paper-II mainly covers organic chemistry.
+It is scoring because of more numerical, factual questions, and objective questions.

 - Take care to include diagrams in your answers wherever necessary.

 Chemistry Optional for Civil Service Mains Exam – Recommended Books